ISI-u-tokyo/Switching-Exploration/README.md

 # Switching-Exploration
-We will release the implementation of our work if it is accepted in a conference.
+We will release the implementation of our work if it is accepted in a conference of ECML-PKDD.

 # License
 ISI Research License, Version 1.0, © 2016